 Tendinopathy and the associated pain may take months to resolve.
 It can be frustrating, but it is important to follow through with recommended treatment.
 Treatments include:

 Avoid activities that cause shoulder pain.

-Use ice or an ice pak to help control pain and swelling, It may help during the first 24-48 hours after injury or after exercise.
-Protect your skin by placing a towel between the ice and your skin
+Use an ice pack to help control pain and swelling, It may help during the first 24-48 hours after injury or after exercise.
+Protect your skin by placing a towel between the ice pack and your skin

 After a few days, heat may help decrease stiffness.
 Check with a doctor or therapist before using heat the first time.
 Protect your skin by placing a towel between the heat source and your skin.

 Shoulder tendinopathy can be treated with:

 Persistent or severe pain may need further treatment.
 Your doctor may inject a steroid into the area.
 It can temporarily relieve pain.
 However, frequent injections can damage the tendon.